namtoki/English/wordlist.md

 severe:                             This is a severe wound that will take several weeks to heal.
 sew:                                Because of the school's tight budget, the cheerleaders had to sew their own uniforms.
 shallow:                            My brother fell into a shallow pond playing with his companion, and he was rescued by a passing stranger.
+shift:                              The maker is shifting the emphasis of its production policy.
 shortage:                           The victims had to endure severe food shortages after the floods.
 shortly:                            The second bomb exploded in a nearby park shortly after the first one. sidewalk (pavement):                The children skipped along the sidewalk to school.